isomerpages/moe-etd-tflb/pages/Toolkit for CCI.md

 <p>Find out more about leveraging EdTech to develop students' CCI!</p>
 <p></p>
 <p>This overview includes recommendations of SLS features (especially AI-enabled
-features) that contribute to development of CCI and sample rubrics templates for CCI.</p>
+features) that contribute to the development of CCI and sample rubrics templates for CCI.</p>
 <p></p>
 </td>
 </tr>